 NAV radios are selected for listening by pressing the corresponding keys on the Audio Panel.
-Pressing the NAV1, NAV2, ADF, or DME Key (or the AUX Key for an optional second DME or ADF) selects and deselects the navigation radio source.
-Selected audio can be heard over the headset and the speakers (if selected).
+Pressing the NAV1, NAV2, or DME Key selects and deselects the navigation radio source.
+Selected audio can be heard over the headset and the speaker (if selected).
 All radios can be selected individually or simultaneously.